kinpro1024/ErgoWarrior/README.md

 ErgoWarrior is designed to go with [M3 Hex Socket 10mm Screws](https://onlyscrews.in/products/m3-x-10mm-hex-allen-socket-head-high-tensile12-9-black-anodized-screw?_pos=17&_sid=9edb84e19&_ss=r) and [8mm M3 Injection Molding Brass Inserts](https://onlyscrews.in/products/m3-x-8mm-brass-threaded-inserts).

+Refer to Instructions.md for full instructions in assembly.

+**Print Settings:** All Prints except the ultralight arcade button are done at 0.2mm layer height with the latter at 0.08mm LH.
+Refer to 3mf files for full details.
+**Note:** Some Sanding is required on the jump buttons for optimal fit.

 ### Firmware

 Firmware used for ErgoWarrior is a tweaked build of [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE).
 Plug-and-Play firmware will drop soon.
 Until then stock GP2040-CE for the Raspberry Pi Pico must be used.
 Keybinds as below:
 ![ErgoWarrior Keybinds](./Assets/ErgoWarrior_Keybinds.png)

+## Note on Sizing

+The ErgoWarrior is currently available in **only one size**, which corresponds to my personal hand size.
+If you need a different size, you may scale and modify the model yourself with the step files to better fit your requirements.

+*If you're unsure how to do that, feel free to open an issue thread in the repository.
+I’m not making any promises at the moment, but I will look into it if possible.*

 ## Timeline

 ### v0 (Alpha and Beta Builds) (Released on 19/Oct/2025) (Deprecated)

-A kof style 4+4 (L+R) controller will be released as Alpha by mid-October with a beta build arriving on the same platform in late October.
+A kof style 4+4 (L+R) controller was released as Alpha Build by mid-October ~~with a beta build arriving on the same platform in late October~~.
 (Alpha Build out.)
 (Beta build cancelled, changes merged with v1.)

-### v1 (Full Release) (Released) (Released on 29/Nov/2025)
+### v1 (Full Release) (Released on 29/Nov/2025)

-A Third-Strike style controller with a (6+10)* (L+R) layout is currently slated for release in ~~mid-November~~ late-November (Delay in arrival of PCBs).
+A Third-Strike style controller with a (6+10)* (L+R) layout was slated for release in ~~mid-November~~ late-November (Delay in arrival of PCBs).
-**Print Settings:** All Prints except the ultralight arcade button are done at 0.2mm layer height with the latter at 0.08mm LH.
-Refer to 3mf files for full details.
-**Note:** Some Sanding is required on the jump buttons for optimal fit.

 \* **Tentative, may change.**